25 Self Development Books Every Life Coach Should Read (and one they shouldn’t)

 One of my favorite stories was that of a Fire Chief who stormed into a burning building with his crew.

 All of a sudden he yelled for everybody to get out, not knowing why he did it consciously.

 The floor then collapsed and he saved their lives.

-The Chief thought he had ESP, but when everything was slowed down and dissected after what had really happened was his training had allowed him to pick up on several clues that there were actually two fires with one being below them.
+The Chief thought he had ESP.
+However, when everything was slowed down and dissected afterward, what had really happened was his training had allowed him to pick up on several clues.

 A few people panned it on release saying it encourages people to be lazy with how they think and not bother to analyze stuff.